evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro_S/_index.md

 Volkswagen ID.7 Pro S has a rear-wheel drive system supported by one motor on the rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
-The ground clearance with this suspension is 180 mm.

-You can order Volkswagen ID.7 Pro S with an alternative sport suspension.
-The sport suspension has a fixed height and damping.
-The ground clearance with this suspension is 163 mm.
+The ground clearance with this suspension is 149 mm.

 ### Steering